Naman-Pal/SIHMON/ceng355wk12trouble.md

 ## This class
 Project functionality demonstration /10.
-This class will provide time for you to be able to actually do your presentation and demonstration, and continue to troubleshoot issues.
+This class will provide time for you to be able to optionally either
+- Have your team do the verbal presentation and associated demonstration, AND / OR
+- continue to troubleshoot issues.
 If your team is ready to present then you should plan to do so to gain feedback.

-You must be ready to with final presentation for week 13.
+## Next Class
+All teams will be required to present and submit the final technical report in week 13 (December 7 2023).
+This final presentation and technocal report will be graded.
+There are 25 total marks available for the presentation and final report.

+- Final Presentation with demonstration - 15 marks
+- Final Report - 10  marks

-### Presentations
+### Presentations - Final Version due week 13
-The recommended structure for the presentation is as follows Explain and be able to demonstrate

-- /4 The functionality of each sensor/effector
-- /4 The hardware and enclosure
-- /4 How the database interacts with each sensor and effector
-- /4 The database architecture and design
-- /4 Mobile application interaction with the database and / or each sensor and effector

 The grading will be based on
 - the content of the slides
 - how well you orally present the material
 - how well the demonstration is coordinated with both the content and the

+- /2 The functionality of each sensor/effector
+- /2 The hardware and enclosure
+- /2 How the database interacts with each sensor and effector
+- /2 The database architecture and design
+- /2 Mobile application interaction with the database and / or each sensor and effector
+- /3 the professionalism of the verbal delivery
+- /2 the effectiveness of the demonstration

-### Technical Reports
+### Technical Reports - Due Week 13
 The technical report is to be completed according to the OACETT guidelines, and the ceng355report.md template.

 The technical report content can include content from or links to the work done earlier in this course and the precursor courses.
 The teams should NOT have to reproduce all this work.
 You have effectively been developing the technical report content during the project.
 However if the application or hardware has changed then you may need to update and resubmit these documents if you link out to them.

+- /1 Executive Summary and linked proposal
+- /1 Joint declaration division of labour table and actual declarations themselves
+- /1 Adherence to the 3 OACETT project checklists you completed earlier
+- /1 Section 1: Introduction.
+Completed all 3 subsections, including 1.3 Presence of milestone Gant Chart and link to the projects Kanban board or project milestone view in Git Hub
+- /1 Section 2: Hardware Development Platform
+- /1 Section 3: Mobile Application Report
+- /1 Section 4: Integration
+- /2 Section 5: Results and Discussion
+- /1 Section 6: Conclusions

 #### Reuse material
 Thus content developed in this course and the precursor courses can be reused or linked to in the relevant sections.